 9.07 During the course of a financial exigency and for a period of two (2) years from the time that the Board of Governors declares that the financial exigency is ended, an individual whose appointment has been terminated or not renewed under this Agreement shall be entitled to use the University Library on the same basis as faculty members.

-9.08 Notwithstanding Sections 9.01 and 9.07 above, no individual shall have any claims under this section after a period of four (4) years has elapsed from the date of notification of the termination or non-renewal of that individual’s appointment, or after he has reached the normal retirement age for the University.
+9.08 Notwithstanding Article 9.01 and 9.07 above, no individual shall have any claims under this section after a period of four (4) years has elapsed from the date of notification of the termination or non-renewal of that individual’s appointment.

-9.09 An individual who rejects a position offered to him, which is comparable to the one he held at the time of termination or non-renewal, shall forfeit all claims under this section.
-On the other hand, an individual who accepts a position offered to him which is not comparable, shall not lose his rights under this section.
+9.09 An individual who rejects a position offered to him/ her, which is comparable to the one he/ she held at the time of termination or non-renewal, shall forfeit all claims under this section.
+On the other hand, an individual who accepts a position offered to him/ her which is not comparable, shall not lose his/her rights under this section.

-9.10 The University will make every reasonable effort to redeploy faculty members whose appointments are about to be terminal–ed or not renewed under Section 3 or Section 4.05(c).
-Redeployment shall be carried out in accordance with any applicable procedures in Sections 9.01-04 and 9.06 above.
+9.10 The University will make every reasonable effort to redeploy faculty members whose appointments are about to be terminated or not renewed under Article 3 or Article 4.05(c).
+Redeployment shall be carried out in accordance with any applicable procedures in Article 9.01-04 and 9.06 above.

-Any rights acquired under this Agreement by an individual whose appointment has been terminated or not renewed shall not be affected by the subsequent termination or amendment of this Agreement.
+10.01 Any rights acquired under the Agreement by an individual whose appointment has been terminated or not renewed shall not be affected by the subsequent termination or amendment of this Agreement.

-11.01 The reference to a matter in this Agreement shall not be taken as indicating that such a matter is, or was intended to be, included within the scope of Section 8.01, paragraphs (d) and (e) of the Agreement on the Framework for Collective Bargaining between the University and the Association, dated April 3, 1979, as amended, or as indicating that such a matter is included in, or excluded from, the term “university governance” as used in Section 10.02 thereof.
+11.01 The reference to a matter in this Agreement shall not be taken as indicating that such a matter is, or was intended to be, included within the scope of Article 8.01, paragraphs (d) and (e) of Part 1: Framework for Collective Bargaining between the University and the Association, dated April 3, 1979, as amended, or as indicating that such a matter is included in, or excluded from, the term “university governance” as used in Article 10.02 thereof.

-11.02 The provisions of Sections 16, 17, and 18, of the Agreement on Conditions of Appointment for Faculty between the University and the Association dated May 1, 1980, as amended, shall apply to this Agreement, provided that (i) it is to be submitted for ratification only to faculty members of the bargaining unit of the Faculty Association, and (ii) that the number of copies of this Agreement to be given to the Faculty Association under Section 18 shall be only one hundred (100).
+11.02 The provisions of Articles 16, 17, and 18, of Part 4: Conditions of Appointment for Faculty between the University and the Association dated May 1, 1980, as amended, shall apply to this Agreement, provided that (i) it is to be submitted for ratification only to faculty members of the bargaining unit of the Faculty Association, and (ii) that the number of copies of this Agreement to be given to the Faculty Association under Article 19 shall be only one hundred (100).